-Located in a house behind Gardner Hall on Willow Street, Brickley provides mental health counseling, career services, and health services to all students.
+Located in a house behind Gardner Hall on Willow Street, the Brickley Center provides mental health counseling, career services, and health services to all students.
+Please visit us at http://www1.enc.edu/brickleycenter/

 COUNSELING SERVICES

 Licensed counselors are available to assist with personal, adjustment, spiritual, academic, and other concerns.
 Referral to outside mental health agencies is available.
 The center also sponsors group workshops and seminars on a variety of topics.